Interior Design

 major

-Consistently positioned as a leader nationally, the Interior Design program is recognized as an excellent major for students with strong creative and analytical skills who are self-motivated and work well in teams.
+Consistently positioned as a leader nationally, the Interior Design program is recognized as an excellent major for students with strong creative and problem-solving abilities who are self-motivated and enjoy shaping user experiences in interior environments.

 About this Program